TheThingsIndustries/lorawan-stack-docs/doc/content/reference/adr/_index.md

 ### Configure Channel Steering Mode

 The channel steering modes are only applicable to `US915` and `AU915` bands.
-End devices in these bands can join {{% tts %}} network via **LoRa wide channel** mode, i.e. a 500kHz bandwidth channel.
+End devices in these bands can join {{% tts %}} network via **LoRa** modulated channels with a bandwidth of 500kHz.
+There is one such channel within a frequency sub band (FBS), and an end device which has joined via a 500kHz channel will only use this channel for transmissions.
 This behavior is default, and it can be enabled as follows:

 ```bash
 ttn-lw-cli end-devices set --application-id <app-id> --device-id <dev-id> --mac-settings.adr.mode.dynamic --mac-settings.adr.mode.dynamic.channel-steering.disabled
 ```

-The end device can also be steered towards the 8 125kHz channels, instead of using a singular 500kHz channel like mentioned above.
+The end device can also be steered towards the 125kHz channels, which usually are 8 per frequency sub band (FSB), instead of using a singular 500kHz channel like mentioned above.
 This mode is called **LoRa narrow** and it can be enabled with:

 ```bash
 ttn-lw-cli end-devices set --application-id <app-id> --device-id <dev-id> --mac-settings.adr.mode.dynamic --mac-settings.adr.mode.dynamic.channel-steering.lora-narrow